hazelcast/hazelcast/hazelcast-documentation/src/replicatedmap/EntryListener.md

-### EntryListener on ReplicatedMap
+### EntryListener on Replicated Map

-A `com.hazelcast.core.EntryListener` used on a ReplicatedMap serves the same purpose as it would on other data structures in Hazelcast.
+A `com.hazelcast.core.EntryListener` used on a Replicated Map serves the same purpose as it would on other data structures in Hazelcast.
 You can use it to react on add, update, and remove operations.
 Eviction is not yet supported by replicated maps.

-The fundamental difference in ReplicatedMap behavior, compared to the other data structures, is that an EntryListener only reflects changes on local data.
+The fundamental difference in Replicated Map behavior, compared to the other data structures, is that an EntryListener only reflects changes on local data.
 Since replication is asynchronous, all listener events are fired only when an operation is finished on a local node.
 Events can fire at different times on different nodes.